We are committed to supporting the community to adapt positively to the challenges of the COVID-19 pandemic.

 Under the General Quick Response Grants, applicants can apply for a once-off $4000 grant.
 Under the Community Resilience & Recovery Quick Response Grants, applicants can apply for a once-off $10,000 grant.
 The grants are open from 1 July 2021 until the allocation is exhausted.

 To be eligible to receive a Quick Response Grant, applicants must:

-Grants that address significant social issues such as loneliness, mental health, family violence, community safety (and similar) are encouraged to apply.
+Grants that address significant social issues such as loneliness, mental health, family violence, community safety, health promotion (and similar) are encouraged to apply.

 It is important that groups that apply focus on how they are adapting and transitioning their programs during COVID-19 and how this innovation brings positive outcomes to their group/and or wider community.

-Whilst previous funding from other Monash Council Grants Programs has no effect on an applicant’s eligibility to apply, the Quick Response Grants are not a duplicate of an existing grant.
+While previous funding from other Monash Council grants programs has no effect on an applicant’s eligibility to apply, the Quick Response Grants are not a duplicate of an existing grant.

-Some examples of grants that may be funded through the Quick Response Grants are ‘Zoom’ accounts to enable groups to move their classes online, an art project that focuses on mental health or promoting racial tolerance, a neighbourhood project that encourages connection and reduces social isolation, and other similar projects.
+Some examples of grants that may be funded through the Quick Response Grants are ‘Zoom’ accounts to enable groups to move their classes online, an art project that focuses on mental health or promoting racial tolerance, or a neighbourhood project that encourages connection and reduces social isolation.

-If you have an innovative idea please contact the Monash Community Grants Team on 9518 3568 or at firstname.lastname@example.org to discuss your idea.
+If you have an innovative idea, please contact the Monash Community Grants Team on 9518 3568 or at firstname.lastname@example.org to discuss it.